-If you want to create a B2B experience for the customers that buy products in bulk, you can also use a 3rd party wholesale app such as Wholesale Pricing Discount.
+If you want to create a B2B experience for the customers who buy products in bulk, you can also use a 3rd party wholesale app such as Wholesale Pricing Discount.

 Here’s the step-by-step procedure to create a new or prepare your existing store for the Black Friday event: